SKCraft/Launcher/README.md

 SKCraft Launcher
 ================

-SKCraft Launcher provides a platform for creating, testing, and distributing modpacks for groups of all sizes.
-It is 100% open source too.
+SKCraft Launcher provides a platform for creating, testing, and distributing mudpacks for groups of all sizes.
+It 100% open source and works on Windows, Mac OS X and Linux/BSD.

 With this platform, you have **full control** of the modpacks that you choose to release.

-### Simple Requirements
+### Many Features, Few Requirements

-The only requirement is to **have a website to host files — even Dropbox will work.** All files that you upload are "de-duplicated" so even if you have a dozen modpacks that use the same mod, you only have to host one copy of the file.
+The only requirement is **have a website to host files — even Dropbox will work.** All files that you upload are "de-duplicated" so even if you have a dozen modpacks that use the same mod, you only have to host one copy of the file.

 Yet you still have access to powerful features like:

 * optional mods/files
-* pre-installed default configuration
+* pre-installed default configuration files
 * modpack-added Java flags
 * JAR mods
-* resource pack suppor
+* resource pack support
 * non-standard modpack file support
 * "hidden" modpacks that require a special access key **